Public Works Department

 The procedure is as follows:

-2. Beginning in August, brush will be collected on the 1st and 3rd Wednesdays of the month through the first Wednesday in November.
+2. Brush is collected on the 1st and 3rd Wednesdays of the month from August through October.

-4. The village will collect Christmas trees after the holidays.
+3. The Village will collect Christmas trees after the holidays – see collection calendar for specific dates.

 Brush Collection Rules